The questions are answered . . .

 THEY ARE USELESS FOR CHILDREN!View

 Note to patients: The chambers we use are the most technically advanced in the World and surround the patient with 100% medical oxygen within 90-seconds of door seal without masks or hoods.
-No other ASME-PVHO-1 chamber can match this performance or efficiency.
+No other hospital-grade ASME-PVHO-1 chamber, with FDA 510-K "clearance" can match this performance or efficiency.
 You can rely on our expert technicians to control your environment and you can relax in comfort with concert quality sound and entertainment.

 Note to referring Primary Care Physicians: Our Centers act as a dispensary for your prescription of hyperbaric oxygen therapy.
 Our Center's Medical Director's role is to assist you or your patient to overcome problems that may be vexing and temporary but helped by HBOT.
 Our Center's goal is to keep your patient in your care as their Primary Physician.